Melinda Mechur Karp, Ph.D.

 Speaker Travels From

-Melinda is available for virtual engagements!
+Melinda is available for in-person and virtual engagements!
 Contact us today.

 |First-generation students in the community college